Added 29-12-19

 • Appliqué armour permits the same platform to be configured as either a protected transport or a lighter, long-range patrol vehicle.

 There are some missions where a wheeled vehicle is perceived as being preferable.
-These include internal security, quick reaction and rapid response forces and many situations where travel is predominantly on roads or firm ground.
+These include internal security, quick reaction and rapid response forces, and many situations where travel is predominantly on roads or firm ground.

 Usually described as “HMMWV replacements”, Light Protected Mobility Vehicles (LPMV) have the potential to replace overly large, lightly-armoured heavy-WAPCs such as the Stryker.
-Two or three LPMVs for a squad are a tactically more flexible and agile choice.

 In the past, wheeled combat vehicles have often been modified soft-skin vehicles.
 The death-toll from the use of HMMWVs in Iraq and Afghanistan clearly shows the shortcomings of this approach.